To make working from home easier, your network password has been temporarily set so it will not expire.

 - A document prepared by IT Services can help connect your computer to your home network.

-- You can access network resources from home using Aruba Virtual Intranet Access (VIA VPN) on a CSB/SJU-owned machine.
+- You can access network resources from home using Global Protect VPN on a CSB/SJU-owned machine.
 This will not work on your home machine.
 VPN enables your campus-owned computer to access the same network resources as you would on campus (home directory (M: drive), department share (O: drive), Banner, print to network printer, etc.).
-Please limit your use of VPN to necessary functions.
-If you need to access your O drive, M drive, etc. connect to VPN, get the info you need, and disconnect.
-The more people using VPN the slower it will run.
-Also, it is important to note that VPN access is dependent on your home Internet provider.
+It is important to note that VPN access is dependent on your home Internet provider.
 If you are connecting over a hotspot or satellite connection, the experience will be slower than being on campus.
-See Aruba Virtual Intranet Access Instructions or contact the Help Desk at 320-363-2228, [email protected], or the Support Portal.
+See VPN Connection instructions or contact the Help Desk at 320-363-2228, [email protected], or the Support Portal.

 You can choose to forward your calls from your office phone to another phone.
 See Instructions for Receiving Calls Remotely for further information.